sayez10/ti-economic-equalization-overhaul-mod/README.md

 This mod requires [Unity Mod Manager version 0.32.4](https://www.nexusmods.com/site/mods/21/?tab=description) to be installed on your Terra Invicta executable with the DoorstopProxy installation method.

-This mod should not be added to an in-progress campaign
+This mod can be safely added or removed during an ongoing campaign.

 To install the mod:

-1: Find the [Releases](https://github.com/sayez10/ti-economic-equalization-overhaul-mod) page on this repository and download the appropriate version's zip file (not source).
+1: Find the [Releases](https://github.com/sayez10/ti-economic-equalization-overhaul-mod) page on this repository and download the appropriate version's .zip file (not source).

-EITHER 2A: Unpack the TIEconomicEqualizationOverhaulMod folder inside this zip into your Terra Invicta\Mods\Enabled folder.
+EITHER 2A: Unpack the TIEconomicEqualizationOverhaulMod folder inside this .zip file into your Terra Invicta\Mods\Enabled folder.

-OR 2B: Open the Unity Mod Manager executable, select Terra Invicta, go to the Mods tab, and drag the zip file into the directed box.
+OR 2B: Open the Unity Mod Manager executable, select Terra Invicta, go to the Mods tab, and drag the .zip file into the directed box.

 3: You should now have a Terra Invicta\Mods\Enabled\TIEconomicEqualizationOverhaulMod folder containing a ModInfo.json file, among other things.
 If so, the mod is correctly installed.

-4: Now open the game and start a new game.
-If the investment point cost of the lower half investments appears unchanged (I.e. boost costs a vanilla 2 investment points, not 4), the game must be restarted until these values change (typically once).

 UPDATING: When updating this mod, completely remove the old version of the mod and replace it with the new one.